Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    1. Exit the typescript, exit the console session, and log in again using SSH.

       ```bash
-      pit# exit # exit the typescript started earlier
+       exit # exit the typescript started earlier
-      pit# exit # log out of the pit node
+       exit # log out of the pit node
       # Close the console session by entering &. or ~.
       # Then ssh back into the PIT node
       external# ssh root@${SYSTEM_NAME}-ncn-m001